adamburkegh/toothpaste/README.md

 This project shows a technique for discovering Stochastic Petri Nets from event logs using process mining.

-The technique is explained formally in *Burke, A., Leemans, S. J. J., & Wynn, Moe Thandar.
+The technique is explained formally in *Burke, A., Leemans, S. J. J., & Wynn, M.T.
 (2021).
 Discovering Stochastic Process Models By Reduction and Abstraction.
 International conference on applications and theory of Petri nets and concurrency*.
 [This blog post](https://adamburkeware.net/2021/08/02/toothpaste.html) gives a quick overview.
 It's also the subject of ongoing research.

 # Running